Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

-\begin{Remark}[Comparison to parallel trends] We now provide several comments on the comparison between Assumption \ref{asm: random treatment} and parallel trends.
-Technically speaking, the random timing assumption in Assumption \ref{asm: random treatment} is stronger than the usual parallel trends assumption, which only requires that treatment probabilities are orthogonal to trends in the potential outcomes (see \citet{Rambachan_Roth_2020_Design} for a discussion of parallel trends in design-based models).
-Assumption \ref{asm: random treatment} thus may not be plausible in all settings where researchers use DiD methods, and we therefore view our work as complementary to other recent approaches for staggered DiD which only rely on a parallel trends assumption (see Related Literature above).
+\begin{Remark}[Comparison to parallel trends] Technically speaking, the random timing assumption in Assumption \ref{asm: random treatment} is stronger than the usual parallel trends assumption, which only requires that treatment probabilities are orthogonal to trends in the potential outcomes.
+Assumption \ref{asm: random treatment} thus may not be plausible in all settings where researchers use DiD methods.
 Nevertheless, Assumption \ref{asm: random treatment} can be ensured by design in settings where treatment timing can be explicitly randomized, such as our application in Section \ref{sec: wood application}.
 Moreover, it is frequently the case that the justification given for the validity of the parallel-trends assumption also justifies Assumption \ref{asm: random treatment}.\footnote{Analogously, \citet[page 8]{Imbens2004} argues that while mean-independence is technically weaker than full independence, arguments for the former often also justify the latter.} For example, \citet{fadlon_family_2021} write that the plausibility of the parallel trends assumption in their context ``relies on the notion that... the particular year at which the event occurs may be as good as random'' (p.
-12-13); see, e.g., \citet{deshpande_who_2019}, \citet{nekoei_how_2019}, and \citet{parker_consumer_2013} for similar justifications.
+12-13); see, e.g., \citet{deshpande_who_2019}, \citet{nekoei_how_2023}, and \citet{parker_consumer_2013} for similar justifications.